hefani/AI/README.md

 ## Overview
 This repository contains implementations of foundational machine learning algorithms categorized into classification and regression sections...

+## Personal Motivation
+I developed this project to deepen my understanding of foundational machine learning algorithms, specifically classification models like Gaussian Discriminant Analysis and Softmax Regression.
+Implementing these algorithms from scratch helped me grasp the mathematical concepts and practical challenges behind supervised learning methods.

+My goal is to apply these skills to real-world data problems, especially in personality prediction and behavioral analytics, which aligns with my research interests.
+Preparing this project also supports my application for Mitacs, where I hope to collaborate on data-driven research and contribute meaningful insights through machine learning.

 ## Repository Structure

 - **classification/**